“DON’T BE AFRAID OF REALITY! We’ve devoted our lives to the art of non-fiction filmmaking.” Henry Corra, Filmmaker

-Our company was founded in 1994 by filmmaker Henry Corra, a protégé of documentary pioneer David Maysles.
+Our company was founded in 1994 by filmmaker Henry Corra, a protégé of documentary pioneers the Maysles Brothers.
 Corra’s work has inspired a generation of non-fiction filmmakers.
 Under his direction, we are a passionate ensemble of New York’s most innovative talent.

-Corra remains committed to exploring new ways to make art through the nonfiction form with his Living Cinema approach.
+Corra remains committed to creative nonfiction.
 Drawing on collaborations with New York’s most innovative filmmakers, photographers, artists, musicians, writers, performers and designers, he strives to collapse the boundaries between art and life and create films and campaigns that he hopes will be transformative – to the filmmakers, the subjects, and the audience.

 We forge real relationships with our subjects and their stories, connecting in ways our audience can directly sense.
 We are on a mission to do work that transforms ourselves, our subjects, and our audience.